Digital-Humans-23/a3/README.md

 **Details:**

 - The img_project_loss can be formulated as $L(Y,X) = \sum_{j, c} v^c_j |y^c_j - \phi(P^cx_j)|$, in which $x$, $y$, $v$, $P$ and $\phi(\cdot)$ are the 3D location, the 2D detected location, the detected visibility (ranging between 0 and 1), and the projection matrix, respectively. $_j$ and $^c$ denote the joint j and the camera c, respectively.
 - Since this loss is important, we provide an unit test for it.
-Specifically, we provide a file `results/test_img_project_loss_data.pkl`, which contains the input and the correct output.
+Specifically, we provide a file `data/test_img_project_loss_data.pkl`, which contains a random input and its correct output.
 The output from your implementation should let them match.
-See the function `test_img_project_loss()` for details.
+See the function `test_img_project_loss()` for details. **Note that implementing this test function is NOT mandatory, and will not be counted into the grade.**